vanreagan/vanreagan/README.md

 Hey there!
-My name's Iván!
+My name's Van!
 I'm currently learning the basics of WebDev since this is my main interest at the moment.
 I love learning new stuff and over anything else, trying to think and create new stuff.

 Creative is my word.